by Robert Waxman

 an early belief in the Godhead along with a hierarchy of pantheistic gods begins during the Bronze Age in 2250 BCE.

-The Chinese had spirit gods that represented things found in nature, from specific mountains and streams to the stars in the
+had spirit gods that represented things found in nature, from specific mountains and streams to the stars in the sky.
+There

-sky.
-There were also two gods of the earth, "the God of the Soil," and "Sovereign Earth."
-They were subject
+were also two gods of the earth, "the God of the Soil," and "Sovereign Earth."
+They were subject to Ti.

-The inclusion of ‘nature gods’ in the spiritual thinking of ancient China forms the basis for later religious
+inclusion of ‘nature gods’ in the spiritual thinking of ancient China forms the basis for later religious thought.

-thought.
-From this beginning of pantheistic worship, there is a progression into believing that ‘all of nature’
+From this beginning of pantheistic worship, there is a progression into believing that ‘all of nature’ is one.

-is one.
-Therefore, ‘oneness in nature’ becomes a fundamental belief in Chinese religion, leading to an understanding
+Therefore, ‘oneness in nature’ becomes a fundamental belief in Chinese religion, leading to an understanding of

 a progression of spiritual and ethical principles occurs in ancient Greece.
 Their ‘nature gods’ are also part